k0nze/ultrazed_acp_example/README.md

 ### Kernel Driver `ioremap`

-To develop a kernel driver you can't use the installed Ubuntu on the board since the libraries to compile the kernel drivers are not present on the board.
-You have to use the Petalinux environment to develop and build a kernel driver.
+To develop a kernel driver you can't use the installed Ubuntu on the UltraZed-EG IOCC since the libraries to compile the kernel drivers are not present on the UltraZed-EG IOCC Ubuntu Linux installation.
+You have to use the Petalinux environment to develop and build a kernel driver/module.

 1. Navigate to the root directory of the formerly created Petalinux project `cd ${PETALINUX_PROJECT_ROOT}`
 2. Create a new _module_ (kernel driver) with: `petalinux-create -t modules --name acpdummytest --enable`